Analysis | It’s overly simple to tie all political rhetoric about sexual abuse to QAnon

 About 4 in 5 Republicans said that child sex trafficking was a big or somewhat big problem — a large pool of voters focused on that particular concern.
 Then you ask if their enemies on the left are committing that most vile of acts?
 Sure, yes — who could put anything past them?

 Again, it’s long been the case that pedophiles and those who peddle child pornography are seen as the most vile members of society, for understandable visceral reasons.
 Any parent would be repulsed by the idea; it’s an emotionally potent tactic to imply that one’s opponents are sympathetic to that sort of abuse, even if it isn’t true.
-There’s no sliding scale of acceptability for the sexual abuse of children so it’s also easy to suggest that one’s opponents aren’t going far enough in punishment.
+There’s no sliding scale of acceptability for the sexual abuse of children, so it’s also easy to suggest that one’s opponents aren’t going far enough in punishment.
 Approve 10 years in prison for abuse and there’s an obvious rejoinder: Why not 20?
 Why don’t you hate child predators?

 So we get to this point.
 There are hundreds of thousands or millions of people who believe in the most delusional construction of leftists abusing children as articulated by QAnon.
 But there are millions more who dislike or don’t trust the left or school administrators or experts and who see child sex-trafficking as a critical, urgent problem.